 Smart is the founder and president of Elizabeth Smart Foundation, which supports the Internet Crimes Against Children task force and seeks to educate children and adults about prevention of violence and sexual crimes.

 Smart spoke last Tuesday, Oct.
-15 at the Salt Lake Community College Grand Theater.
+15 at the Salt Lake Community College Grand Theatre.
 She shared information on why she decided to write her memoir.
 She read some excerpts and signed books for the audience.
 “My Story” was written with the assistance of U.S. Representative Chris Stewart.

 Elizabeth Smart was taken captive at knifepoint from her bedroom at her parent’s Salt Lake home on June 5, 2002 at the age of 14.
 She was rescued nine months later in Sandy, Utah.